A K-theoretic interpretation of real Deligne cohomology: Pro-Banach completion

 \begin{definition} Define $\Ch(\pro(\Ban))$ to be the category of chain complexes $\ldots \xra{d} V_{1} \xra{d} V_0 \xra{d} V_{-1} \xra{d} \ldots $ in the pro-category $\pro(\Ban)$ of the category $\Ban$ of real Banach spaces and continuous linear maps. \end{definition}

 We will silently make use of the embedding $\Ban \to \pro(\Ban)$ sending a Banach space to the constant inverse system of Banach spaces.
 We will also identify $\pro(\Ban)$ with the subcategory of $\Ch(\pro(\Ban))$ consisting of complexes concentrated in degree $0$.
+By \cite[Proposition 3.3.4]{prosmans}, the category of Fr\'echet spaces naturally embeds in $\pro(\Ban)$.

 \begin{definition} Say that a morphism $A \to B$ in $\Ch(\pro(\Ban))$ is a strict quasi-isomorphism if its cone $C$ is strictly acyclic, in the sense that the maps $d \co C_i/\z_iC \to \z_{i-1}C$ are isomorphisms in $\pro(\Ban)$. \end{definition}